 Within the hotel industry, Buying Groups have been used effectively for Furniture, Fixtures and Equipment (FF&E) and for food service purchasing.
 In those categories, certain products, such as linens, carpeting and mayonnaise by the gallon, may not see innovation for years and may make perfect sense to use a Buying Group to secure a long-term vendor contract and negotiate low prices on items that do not vary or require consistent updating and improvements.

 However, most Buying Groups lock in a vendor for a whole category, such as Food Service or Hotel Retail, which is suboptimal on many levels.
-Consider an owner/operator that is trying to distinguish itself with a super-premium retail offering of high end ice creams, natural and organic snacks, and a substantial Quick Meal offering – but the Buying Group has contracted a Convenience Store distributor that offers low budget fare more conducive to a Quick Mart or a 7-11 because they had aggressive pricing on Snicker’s Bars and Doritos.
+Consider an owner/operator that is trying to distinguish itself with a super-premium retail offering of high end ice creams, natural and organic snacks, and a substantial Quick Meal offering – but the foodservice buying group has contracted a Convenience Store distributor that offers low budget fare more conducive to a Quick Mart or a 7-11 because they had aggressive pricing on Snicker’s Bars and Doritos.

 The owner/operator has to make a choice – scrap the idea for a custom hotel pantry offering OR go around the contracted vendor and risk dropping out of a pricing or rebate tier because they didn’t reach the targeted spend set up by the Buying Group.
 Neither choice is optimal.